open-telemetry/opentelemetry-specification/specification/metrics/api.md

 taken in order to form a unique mapping.

-The type of the label value is generally presumed to be a string by exporters, although as a level-level decision, the label value type could be any idiomatic type in that langauge that has a string representation.
+The type of the label value is generally presumed to be a string by exporters, although as a language-level decision, the label value type could be any idiomatic type in that langauge that has a string representation.